Biofuels Basics

 As Brent Erickson of the Biotechnology Industry Organization (BIO) said, “The key to the future of biofuels is biotechnology.”
 Advanced biofuels, he explained, is at the cutting edge of technology.
 In the work being done in labs today we’ll find the keys to enable us to take the processes of nature and apply them to creating green gasolines out of renewable resources.

 To help people distinguish various biofuels, they are classified based on the type of feedstocks and technologies used to produce them.
+Generally, the higher the generation, the lower the carbon footprint or carbon intensity

-First generation biofuels are derived from food crops such as corn and soybeans.
+First generation biofuels are derived from food crops such as corn, sugarcane and soybeans.
 The fermentation technologies used to create ethanol are thousands of years old; transesterification processes for biodiesel production are also well established.
 These provide initial steps in our efforts to achieve energy security and to wean ourselves from fossil fuels.
 These are the ethanol and biodiesels you purchase or make in your garage or high school classes today.

 Advanced biofuels comprise the next three generations of biofuels and encompass diverse feedstocks and innovative technologies.

 Second generation fuels, commonly referred to as cellulosic fuels, are made from non-food plants, trees or agricultural residues.
 Cellulosic ethanol is the primary 2nd generation fuel.
-We could be seeing it in our fuel tanks as soon as 2011 and 2012.

 The major advantage of 2nd generation biofuels is that they can be more environmentally friendly and more economically sustainable than food-based biofuels.
 The primary technical challenge, however, is economically converting the cellulose, hemicelluose, pectin, and lignin contained in plant and tree cell walls into biofuels.
 Trying to mimic what comes naturally to a bacteria that has evolved over billions of years has been harder than it first appeared.